Pope Francis Recalls Hitler While Talking About Donald Trump

 — RT (@RT_com) January 17, 2017

 For everyday people to make the connection between Donald Trump and Hitler, it’s fairly routine and the accusations actually get tossed from both sides of the aisle about one another.
-But when a world spiritual leader like Pope Francis likens the election of Donald Trump as the United States President to Hitler, as reported by Newsweek, then it seems to take on a whole new meaning.
+But when a world spiritual leader like Pope Francis likens the election of Donald Trump as the U.S. president to Hitler, as reported by Newsweek, then it seems to take on a whole new meaning.

 “Crises provoke fear, alarm.
 In my opinion, the most obvious example of European populism is Germany in 1933… A people that was immersed in a crisis, that looked for its identity until this charismatic leader came and promised to give their identity back, and he gave them a distorted identity, and we all know what happened,” Pope Francis told Spanish newspaper El Pais, as translated by Newsweek.
 “In times of crisis, we lack judgment, and that is a constant reference for me.
 That is why I always try to say: talk among yourselves, talk to one another.”